fastly/fanout-compute-js-demo/README.md

 to the publisher endpoint.
 In any case, all messaging takes place between the browser and Fastly, and then from Fastly to the many other browsers connected to Fastly.

+## Running the Demo Locally

+In order to run the demo locally, you will need to replace the functionality of `demo-frontend` with the open-source [Pushpin server](https://pushping.org).
+The [/pushpin](./pushpin) directory contains files that will help you to run Pushpin.

+TODO: More details here.

 ## Issues

 If you encounter any non-security-related bug or unexpected behavior, please [file an issue][bug]